Objectives and competences

 • Web security: web security model, web applications and web session security.

-• Secure architectures: security of operating systems, frameworks and other architectural components.
+• Secure architectures: security of architectural components.

 • Planning of security requirements and measures, and user aspects of security: privacy; standards; security policies; analysis of security risks.